Yokoze Station: Lines

 Yokoze Station is served by the Seibu Chichibu Line to Seibu-Chichibu and is 16.4 kilometers from the official starting point of the line at Agano.

 Station layout

 The station consists of one island platform serving two tracks, connected to the station building by a level crossing.

+Platforms

 History

 The station opened on 14 October 1969.
 A new station building was completed in 1992.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Yokoze Station becoming "SI35".

 Passenger statistics

 In fiscal 2019, the station was the 85th busiest on the Seibu network with an average of 1712 passengers daily.
 The passenger figures for previous years are as shown below.